 As cars became more popular and affordable after the turn of the century, the stores added gas pumps, blurring the lines between grocery stores and fueling stations.
 Eventually, as society became automobile-dependent, gas stations even began cooking hot food.

 For a while, institutions like these started becoming harder to find, with more big box stores and fast food restaurants opening not far from the exits along major Southern interstates and highways.
 Nowadays even major chains like QuikTrip are not only offering food, but in some cases are abandoning auto fuel altogether, in favor of serving hungry humans instead of thirsty SUV gas tanks.

-But in some locations, gas station eateries remain the most authentic places to discover surprisingly delicious regional dishes.
-For those on the go, or anyone who loves convenience and quality at a low cost, don’t miss these gas station and corner store delights chosen as you tour the roads between Southern states.
+But in some locations, gas station eateries remain some of the best places to discover surprisingly delicious regional dishes.
+For those on the go, or anyone who loves convenience and quality at a low cost, don’t miss these gas station and corner store delights as you tour the roads between Southern states.
 They’re great reminders that food doesn’t have to be served on a white tablecloth to be delicious.

-Athens, Georgia: Bread Basket biscuits
+Bread Basket biscuits in Athens, Georgia

 We’re fine with both nostalgia and taxidermy, but it's the pulled pork sandwiches, cooked in vinegar with a hearty amount of pepper, that are worth the stop.
 Unlike the rest of the state, known for mustard sauces, Salters is in Williamsburg County, where a signature vinegar sauce was adopted by early Scottish settlers.

-Cleveland, Mississippi: Mississippi Delta hot tamales
+Mississippi Delta hot tamales in Cleveland, Mississippi

 “Over the decades, various cultures put their spin on the tamale until we had the hot tamale we love today,” said Anne Martin, author of Delta Hot Tamales and co-founder of the Delta Hot Tamale Festival in Greenville, Miss.
 “And what better place to find this perfect, portable food than at a gas station?
 You grab a bundle, and a lot of paper towels, and very carefully push that spicy goodness out of the corn shuck into your mouth.”